antonblanchard/chiselwatt/README.md

 ## Simulation using verilator

-* Chiselwatt uses `verilator` for simulation.
-Either install this from your distro or build it.
-Chisel uses sbt (the scala build tool), but unfortunately most of the distros package an ancient version.
+* Chisel uses `sbt` (the scala build tool), but unfortunately most of the distros package an ancient version.
 On Fedora you can install an upstream version using:

 ```sh
 $ sudo dnf remove sbt